Introduction To Web Services Interview Questions and Answers

 1) Define web service and also explain its different components?

 This is the common Web Services Interview Questions asked in an interview.
-A web service is an application which is accessible over the internet which enables communication or exchange of information between two applications.
+A web service is an application that is accessible over the internet which enables communication or exchange of information between two applications.
 They usually work on a client-server model where they can be accessed easily by the clients over the network.
 XML is mainly used for this purpose.
 The main components of web services are:

 - SOAP- Simple Object Access Protocol